Exorust/Exorust.github.io/_posts/2019-10-30-Business-Model-Innovation.md

 ### 1. Market Size

 Albeit obvious, to build a massive company, identify and work only with ideas that serve a large market.
 A large market has *not just a large number of potential customers but also effective channels to reach these customers*.
-VC's usually refer to this as TAM ( Total available Market ), and its prediction is one of the main uncertainities in blitscaling.
+VC's usually refer to this as TAM (Total available Market), and its prediction is one of the main uncertainities in blitscaling.

 Its also interesting to account for how technological and price improvements can bring in new customers.
-As Aron Levie (founder of Box), said "Sizing the market for a disruptor based on the incumbent market is like sizing the car industry off how many horses there were in 1910".
+As Aron Levie (founder of Box), said *"Sizing the market for a disruptor based on the incumbent market is like sizing the car industry off how many horses there were in 1910" *.

 ### 2. Distribution